 Swai fish is known for its mild and sweet flavor.
-If included as a part of the diet, this fish can promote cardiovascular health as it is rich in omega-3 fatty acids.
+If included as a part of a healthy diet, this fish can promote cardiovascular health as it is rich in omega-3 fatty acids.
 Swai fish can also reduce the risk of heart-related disease deaths.
 Swai fish is rich in DHA and can also help boost brain function.
 In addition, it may improve vision because of the presence of EPA and DHA.
-However, the risk of high microbial, heavy metal, and chemical contamination.
+However, there is a high microbial, heavy metal, and chemical contamination risk.
 Hence consume it in moderation and buy only good quality swai fish.

 Frequently Asked Questions